 There are three pressure boosting pumping stations in the city.
+These pump stations serve the Taylor Avenue, Cottage Heights, and Holly Avenue areas.
 They supply the additional pressure required to serve customers at higher elevations than what can be supplied by the City's gravity fed finished water storage reservoirs.
 All three booster stations are in need of some level of upgrading.
 All three are planned to be equipped with radio communications, a back-up emergency power generator, and enhanced security features.
-One, located at Taylor Avenue and Hillside Drive, will be completely replaced.
+The City has hired an engineering firm to provide services to evaluate the current Taylor Avenue and Cottage Heights Booster Pump Stations to determine if the two pump stations can be combined into a single new more economical and productive station and, to determine the best location to site the new replacement booster pump station.